faaheem13/tp/docs/DeveloperGuide.md

    1. Prerequisites: At least one class must have been created.
 You may use `view` to see all current classes (Note: It is not compulsory to use `view`, as long as you know the index, you can `rm` your desired class)

    1. Test case: `rm 0`<br>
       Expected: No class is removed.
 Error details shown in the status message.
+The current filepath (in the bottom left corner) is not changed
-The filepa Test case: `rm 1` (At least one class exists)<br>
+   1. Test case: `rm 1` (At least one class exists)<br>
       Expected: The first class by index is selected.
-The filepath current file (in the bottom left corner) will be changed to `.\No class selected!`.
-(Note: Even if another class is selected, when any class is deleted, the .json file will be closed and the filepath will be displayed as `.\No class selected!`.
+The current filepath (in the bottom left corner) will be changed to `.\No class selected!`.
+(Note: Even if another class is selected, when any class is deleted, the .json file will be closed and the filepath will be displayed as `.\No class selected!`.)

 ### Deleting a person